How Big Do Poodles Get? Size & Growth Guide

 Poodles are a medium breed, reaching 40-70 lbs at full maturity.
 Medium breeds generally reach full size between 10-16 months.

-With a typical weight of 40-70 lbs and lifespan of 12-15 yrs, the Poodle requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 40-70 lbs and lifespan of 12-15 yrs, the Poodle has specific care needs shaped by its genetics and build.
 What follows is a practical breakdown of the key factors.

 Growth Timeline

 Breed data gives us statistical probabilities, not certainties — but those probabilities shape smart care decisions.
-Poodles with high energy levels need consistent outlets for their drive and enthusiasm.
+Poodle run at a high energy level that needs regular, predictable outlets — physical exercise, structured play, scent or mental work — or it reroutes into problem behaviors.

 Weight Chart by Age

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Poodles have particular requirements based on their medium size, minimal shedding level, and genetic predispositions to hip dysplasia and progressive retinal atrophy.
+Poodles sit in the medium-size category, shed at a minimal level, and carry documented risk for hip dysplasia and progressive retinal atrophy — those three factors drive most of the daily-care decisions.

 Male vs Female Size